Lynda McDowall AIRMT

 • Since 2001 Lynda has been the Instrumental Convenor for The South Auckland Performing Arts Society competitions held annually in July and August.
 She is also the Vice President / Secretary of this society (SAPACS) and assists with the vocal and piano sections.

 Sarah returned to New Zealand in 2012 after 8 years of studying, living and working in London.
 She has many years experience teaching a variety of music programmes to children of all ages.
 Sarah has a Masters Degree in Cello Performance from the Royal College of Music (London) and prior to leaving New Zealand she completed an ATCL in voice and studied piano and violin to university level.
 She has attended masterclasses, performed solo, sung in choirs and played in orchestras in many parts of the world.
 Sarah is in high demand as a teacher, performer, accompanist, adjudicator, director and conductor in many parts of New Zealand.
 Her studio teaching is on permanent waitlist.
-Sarah also directs musical theatre productions (including Annie, Into the Woods, Wizard of Oz, Shrek, Sound of Music) and she runs a very successful children’s orchestra.
-Another interest is studio recording of sound tracks for advertisements.
+Sarah also directs musical theatre productions (including Annie, Into the Woods, Wizard of Oz, Shrek, Sound of Music, The Lion King, Honk, The Jungle Book, Elf and Cinderella) and she runs a very successful children’s orchestra.
 Sarah began teaching at the age of 13 at the Majors ‘n’ Minors studio near Pukekohe and she has returned there since coming back from London.
-To date, she has entered over a thousand students for ABRSM practical music examinations in voice, violin, cello and piano (100% success rate), both in New Zealand and London, with a number of students being asked to perform in the ABRSM High Scorer’s concerts.
-As well as working full-time in the music industry, Sarah is a busy mum to four children aged 5-11 years, who are all following in their mother’s footsteps.
+To date, she has entered well over a thousand students for ABRSM & Trinity practical music examinations in voice, violin, cello and piano (100% success rate), both in New Zealand and London, with a number of students being asked to perform in the ABRSM High Scorer’s concerts.
+As well as working full-time in the music industry, Sarah is a busy mum to four children aged 8-14 years, who are all following in their mother’s footsteps.
 They all sing, and play piano, violin, cello, flute, clarinet, saxophone, drums and guitar between them.

 Scott is a clarinet and saxophone tutor and player based in Pukekohe.
 He has a Bachelor of Music Degree in Clarinet Performance and is an Associate of the Institute of Registered Music Teachers.
 Scott teaches privately as well as in the itinerant music scheme through the Ministry of Education.
 From 2009 to 2013 Scott was the Supervisor of the Papakura Music School, a position that involved organizational and supervisory skills in addition to teaching.
 As well as tutoring, Scott plays for many types of performance situations and also for session work in recording studios.
 At Majors ‘n’ Minors he assists with all the major performances and is also the studio's sound technician.